My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Travel in the shoulder season.
 Summer and winter are Alaska’s two most popular seasons to visit.
 Flights and hotels are always cheaper in the spring and fall!

 - Book/arrange free or low-cost experiences.
 Though there are some epic splurge-worthy tours, there are also plenty of lower-cost alternatives.
-Think museums, walking tours, bicycle rentals – Alaska has them all!
+Think museums, walking tours, and bicycle rentals – Alaska has them all!

 - Look at non-hotel accommodations.
 Alaska has plenty of options from Airbnb/vacation rentals to hostels, cabins, and campgrounds – heck, you can even rent an RV and combine transport and accommodation!